RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker.rst

 ********************************

-If you build an image that includes your action code and store it in a container registry, you can run it locally or as part of your Rasa X or Rasa Enterprise deployment, without having to move code between servers.
+If you build an image that includes your action code and store it in a container registry, you can run it locally or as part of your deployment, without having to move code between servers.
 In addition, you can add any additional dependencies of systems or Python libraries that are part of your action code but not included in the base ``rasa/rasa-sdk`` image.